Ghilt/Rabbit/README.md

 #### Arithmetic and bit-wise instructions

-These instruction are 3-cyclic and all function the same way.
+These instruction are 3-cyclic and all work the same way.
 The first two instructions read a value from input while the final instruction in the cycle outputs the result to the bitgrid.

     + plus
     - minus